 1. Articulate the problem early

 Knowing what you want to predict will help you decide which data may be more valuable to collect.
-When formulating the problem, try to think in the categories of classification, clustering, regression, and ranking that we talked about in our whitepaper on business application of machine learning.
+When formulating the problem, conduct data exploration and try to think in the categories of classification, clustering, regression, and ranking that we talked about in our whitepaper on business application of machine learning.
 In layman’s terms, these tasks are differentiated in the following way:

 Classification.
 You want an algorithm to answer binary yes-or-no questions (cats or dogs, good or bad, sheep or goats, you get the idea) or you want to make a multiclass classification (grass, trees, or bushes; cats, dogs, or birds etc.) You also need the right answers labeled, so an algorithm can learn from them.